margaretmf/margaretmf.github.io/keycreativewriting.md

 And researching records, he discovers key facts,
 <br> that validate what he learns from his leading contacts.

-Then he writes articles about what he has learned,
+Then he writes articles about what he learns,
-<br> ready to be published for citizens concerned.
+<br> ready to be published for citizens they concern.

 Each day for him is a new adventure,
 <br> where a love for the truth is at the work's center.